fabiofenoglio/zabbix-cron-monitoring/README.md

 Now you have to configure your cronfiles in order to proxy your commands on the cron-wrapper.sh script.

-Let's assume you hare using **Restic** to backup some data and you have a crontab with the following content:
+Let's assume you are using **Restic** to backup some data and you have a crontab with the following content:

 ```
 0 4 * * * root restic backup /var/lib/mysql
 0 3 * * * root restic backup /home
 ```

-You should replace the entries you want to monitor using the format
+You should replace the entries you want to monitor using the syntax

 `<schedule> <user> <cron-wrapper.sh absolute path> <cron-wrapper.sh optional arguments> "<cronjob name>" "<original command to run>"`